-- Fully preheat the oven before baking. - When baking items like cookies, cakes, biscuits, and breads using a single rack place rack in position 4. - When using any single rack for items like frozen pies, angel food cake, breads, and casseroles, use rack position 3. - For best results when baking cakes using two oven racks, place racks in positions 3 and 5 (See Figure 12). - When baking using two oven racks, position cookware as shown in Figure 11. - Allow at least 2 inches (5 cm) of space between cookware for proper air circulation..
+- Fully preheat the oven before baking items like cookies, cakes, biscuits and breads. - When baking items like cookies, cakes, biscuits, and breads using a single rack place rack in position 4. - Cookies and biscuits should be baked on pans with no sides or very low sides to allow heated air to circulate around the food. - When using any single rack for items like frozen pies, angel food cake, breads, and casseroles, use rack position 3. - For best results when baking cakes using two oven racks, place racks in positions 3 and 5 (See Figure 21) and use the Quick Bake feature. - When baking cakes using two oven racks, position cookware as shown in Figure 20.
+Allow at least 2 inches (5 cm) of space between cookware for proper air circulation.